-Fatima is currently having dialysis and will have to keep doing dialysis until she gets a kidney transplant.
+Fatima is currently having dialysis treatment and will have to keep doing dialysis until she gets a kidney transplant.
 Unfortunately, lupus is an autoimmune disease for which there is no cure yet.
-The danger is that, even after a transplant, the disease may start to become active again and attack the new kidney.
-Most people can expect a transplant to last a decade or more, but they may need to get dialysis and another transplant down the line.
+The danger is that, even after a kidney transplant, the disease may start to become active again and attack the new kidney.
+Most people can expect a transplant to last a decade or more, but they may need to get dialysis and another kidney transplant down the line.

 Lupus is a commonly misdiagnosed autoimmune disease.
 Patients may develop an overactive and hyper-protective immune system that damages both harmful foreign organisms and healthy native systems, such as organs.
-This disease can affect any organ or groups of organs, resulting in inflammation and organ failure.
+This disease can affect any organ or group of organs, resulting in inflammation and organ failure.

 When lupus attacks the kidneys, the term used for the disease is lupus nephritis.
 In the most severe cases of lupus nephritis, the kidneys may fail and the patient will need dialysis or a kidney transplant.
 Lupus is more common in women ages 15-50 and lupus nephritis mostly impacts and is more severe in African Americans and Hispanics.

 Unfortunately, misdiagnosis of lupus is not uncommon because many of its warning signs and symptoms could be attributed to other diseases such as Lyme disease or chronic fatigue syndrome.

 Getting the right medications and procedures for any disease starts with getting an accurate and timely diagnosis that identifies the condition you have.
 When you are not told you have a condition or it's missed, treatment is delayed, which may make it less easily treated and more serious once it is caught.
 When a doctor gets your illness wrong, you may additionally be harmed by the ineffective or unnecessary treatment you receive.